 Unlike food, the cafe experience for me is just as much about the place as the coffee itself, especially in a country like Vietnam where good strong coffee is the standard.
 If you feel the same way, then you’re going to love these hidden apartment block cafes in Saigon.

-If you’re traveling to Hue, then you may want to check out our Hue coffee guide as well.
-Like ca phe trung in Hanoi, they have their own quirky coffee creation called ca phe muoi.
+If you’re traveling to central Vietnam, then you may want to check out our coffee guides to Hoi An and Hue as well.
+Like ca phe trung in Hanoi, Hue has its own quirky coffee creation called ca phe muoi.
 Meaning “salt coffee”, it’s an interesting coffee drink made with salt, fermented milk, and cocoa.

 For travel tips to Ho Chi Minh City, check out our First-Timer’s Travel Guide to Ho Chi Minh City (Saigon), Vietnam